meisben/girlsIntoCoding-robotbenchmark-activity/index.md

 ```

 * The instructions ask us to change the value of the variable **target**
-* Go head and do this now
+* Go ahead and do this now
 * Then save the python file by clicking on the **three bar icon**, and click **save**
 * Now click on the **play button** to see your virtual robot run your program